paireks/T-Rex/Manual/Manual for T-Rex.md

 ![BendingRollerDiameter](Img\BendingRollerDiameter.png)

-60 is just an example: the proper value is for you to decide, it is often described in different standards / documents, and it can depend on things like for example diameter of the rebar or other values.
+60 is just an example: the proper value is for you to decide, it is often described in different standards / documents, and it can depend on things like for example diameter of the rebar or other factors.

+**Important note:** If the value of Bending Roller Diameter will be too large, then in some cases Rebar Shape can be created wrong.
+Check the dimensions of the Rebar Shape's geometry to make sure if it's correct.

+**Important note 2:** The shape created after adding fillets to the polyline depends on the Rhino's document settings.
+So if you create one shape in the one Rhino document, and then you will open the same Grasshopper script in another document that will have different settings - then the output can be different.
+Check the source code if you want to find more informations about this.
+Check the Tolerance chapter too.

 ### Components